 Frequently Asked Questions:

-Why is the surgery not available on the NHS?
+Why is treatment not available on the NHS?

-Due to the above UK patients have no clear treatment pathway.
-If conservative measures such as physio, pain relief, and pain management have failed to work there are no other options available.
 Many people, like Maisie, have been left with debilitating symptoms, forced to go abroad at a huge cost to themselves and their families.
-In most cases people are having to resort to fundraisers.
+Those who are financially less fortunate are resorting to fundraisers.

 Why does the cost of surgery keep alternating?

 Maisie has been on the waiting list for private treatment in Spain for some time now.
-Unlike the National Health Service, private clinics work like a business, increasing or reducing costs per market value.
+Unlike the National Health Service, private clinics work like a business, so prices often fluctuate.
 Because Maisie has been on the waiting for so long the Spanish hospital, out of good will, has kindly offered to reduce the cost of surgery to 45k.
-However we have been informed that hospital fees are predicted to increase as of March 2026.
+However we have been informed that hospital fees are predicted to increase in 2026.
 It is therefore vital that we raise the necessary funds quickly to meet our new target.